mikefay/dev.na.bambora.com/source/docs/guides/3D_secure.md

 ### Submit a payment request

 When you submit transaction details to our REST API, you'll POST using a request that includes not only the payment and token details, but also the special variable, `term_url`.
-This URL allows you to specify a location for the issuer's VbV, SecureCode, or SafeKey response to return.
+This URL allows you to direct the response from the issuer's VbV, SecureCode, or SafeKey to a specific location.

 ```shell
 Definition